zhao-hr/oh-my-papers-website/README.md

 # oh-my-papers-website

-This is one front-end completion of "Oh My Papers".
+This is a front-end completion of "Oh My Papers".

 You can test the program locally through "PHPStudy".
 For example, you may create a local website with a domain name "www.ohmypapers.com" in "PHPStudy".
 Put all the files from this repo in your local path "/phpstudy/WWW/www.ohmypapers.com/".